Saturday, June 18, 2011

 Her abstract imagery of the 1910s and early 1920s is among the most innovative of any work produced in the period by American artists.
 She revolutionized the tradition of flower painting in the 1920s by making large-format paintings of enlarged blossoms, presenting them close up as if seen through a magnifying lens.
 And her depictions of New York buildings, most of which date from the same decade, have been recognized as among the most compelling of any paintings of the modern city.
 Beginning in 1929, when she first began working part of the year in Northern New Mexico—which she made her permanent home in 1949—O’Keeffe depicted subjects specific to that area.
 Through paintings of its unique landscape configurations, adobe churches, cultural objects, and the bones and rocks she collected from the desert floor, she ultimately laid claim to this area of the American Southwest, which earlier had been celebrated primarily by male artists; the area around where she worked and lived has become known as “O’Keeffe Country."

-The Dessert: Harmony in Red, 1908,
+The Dessert: Harmony in Red, 1908, Hermitage Museum, Saint Petersburg

 Henri Matisse.
-31 December 1869 – 3 November 1954) was a French artist, known for his use of colour and his fluid and original draughtsmanship.
+31 December 1869 – 3 November 1954) was a French artist, known for his use of color and his fluid and original draughtsmanship.
 He was a draughtsman, printmaker, and sculptor, but is known primarily as a painter.
 Matisse is commonly regarded, along with Picasso and Marcel Duchamp, as one of the three artists who helped to define the revolutionary developments in the plastic arts in the opening decades of the 20th century, responsible for significant developments in painting and sculpture.
 Although he was initially labelled a Fauve (wild beast), by the 1920s he was increasingly hailed as an upholder of the classical tradition in French painting.
 His mastery of the expressive language of color and drawing, displayed in a body of work spanning over a half-century, won him recognition as a leading figure in modern art.

 Wednesday, June 15, 2011